Kitchen Counter Tops for Function and Style

 Quartz Counter Tops

-Top choice in 2018 for kitchen counter tops is still Quartz.
+Top choice in 2020 for kitchen countertops is still Quartz.
 This engineered stone, made from a blend of stone chips, resins, and pigments with their primary ingredient being ground quartz (about 94 percent), combined with polyester resins to bind it and pigments to give it color has replaced granite for the top pick.
-Made from one of the hardest minerals on earth, quartz counter tops are the most durable option for kitchens.
+Made from one of the hardest minerals on earth, quartz countertops are the most durable option for kitchens.
 They’re also some of the most eye-catching.
 Manufacturers have been coming up with new patterns for the versatile material, which can imitate the look of granite and marble or offer bold colors.
 Some designs include recycled glass or metallic flecks added to the mix.
-They are also stain and scratch resistant—and nonporous, so they never need to be sealed.
+They are also stain and scratch-resistant—and nonporous, so they never need to be sealed.
 Unlike natural-stone slabs, which are mined, these slabs are engineered in a factory.

 Pros: Non-porous, so it’s stain, mildew, and germ-resistant; strong and easy to buff out scratches; can be installed seamless and made to imitate other high-end materials like marble and granite.